microsoft/Deep3DFaceReconstruction/readme.md

 6. To check the results, see ./output subfolder which contains:
 	- "xxx.mat" : consists of cropped input image, corresponding 5p and 68p landmarks, and output coefficients of R-Net.
-	- "xxx_mesh.obj" : Reconstructed 3D face mesh in canonical view (best viewed in MeshLab).
+	- "xxx_mesh.obj" : 3D face mesh in canonical view (best viewed in MeshLab).

 ### Tips ###